Video Voice Dubbing Editor

 Overloading Projects

-A typical misstep in Video Voice Dubbing Editor is adding excess complexity:
+A typical misstep in Video Voice Dubbing Editor is adding too many effects:

 Ignoring Audio